Introduction/Executive Summary

 Payment clauses requiring a 28 day payment term are embedded within the Council terms and conditions.
 All terms and conditions shall be reviewed, and amended if required, to ensure all sub-contractors in the supply chain are paid in the same timescales.

-Appendix 4 - Action Plan: 1 April 2024 to 31 March 2025
+Appendix 4 - Action Plan 1 April 2025 to 31 March 2026

-Key Objective 1 - Governance & compliance
+Key Objective 1 - Governance & Compliance

 To adopt and implement the Procurement Reform (Scotland) Act 2014 and new Procurement Regulations.

-1.2 Contribute to the Council’s vision and to provide efficiencies (Target date: 2024/25)
+1.2 contribute to the Council’s vision and to provide efficiencies

-1.3 Extend collaboration with other public bodies and suppliers (Target date: 2024/25)
+1.3 extend collaboration with other public bodies and suppliers

-Key Objective 2 - Added value & best value
+Key Objective 2 - Added Value & Best Value

 To support the council in achieving benefits and delivering value added procurement.

-2.1 Support achievement of Organisational savings (Target date: 31 March 2025)
+2.1 support achievement of Organisational savings

-2.4 regularly review spend data to ensure compliant contracts are in place for external spend, considering whole life costing where relevant and appropriate to balance cost, quality and sustainability (Target date: 2024/25)
+2.4 regularly review spend data to ensure compliant contracts are in place for external spend, considering whole life costing where relevant and appropriate to balance cost, quality and sustainability

-2.5 improve Contract & Supplier Management approaches to ensure delivery of all benefits (Target date: 2024/25)
+2.5 improve Contract & Supplier Management approaches to ensure delivery of all benefits

-2.6 support achievement of the Organisational approach to Climate Change, Circular Economy and Community Wealth Building (Target date: 2024/25)
+2.6 support achievement of the Organisational approach to Climate Change, Circular Economy and Community Wealth Building

-Key Objective 3 - Support a sustainable, economic environment
+Key Objective 3 – Support a Sustainable, Economic Environment

 To support the benefits of a sustainable procurement approach, securing added value to both the council and the community we serve.